QuickSales/fuselage/packages/icons/README.md

 ### Adding new icons

-All the icons should be designed by Rocket.Chat's design crew, following some conventions:
+All the icons should be designed by QuickSales.Vn's design crew, following some conventions:

 - The view box must have the dimensions of 32x32 units;
 - Any horizontal assimetry must follow the left-to-right direction.